SENeC-Initiative/DeNSE/src/README.md

 * [x] Create a ``Configuration`` object which will contain the parameters of the simulation (e.g. the number of mpi/omp processes, the timestep...)
 * [x] Make one random number generator per ``omp`` process inside ``Area`` and pass a pointer to the neurites or use one RNG per neuron.
-* Implement the obstacles and evironment with CGAL
+* Implement the obstacles and environment with Boost::geometry
 * set branching proba to be timestep independant (square root of timestep)

 ### Model